benarch/OpenAI/README.md

 During fine-tuning, the model is exposed to the new dataset, and the parameters of the model are updated through gradient-based optimization methods like backpropagation.
 The objective is to adjust the model's parameters to better align with the target task or dataset, optimizing its performance on that specific task.

 ### Embedding:
-[Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) are mainly used for search, clustering, recommendations, anomaly detection and classification.
+[Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) are mainly used for search, clustering, recommendations, anomaly detection, and classification.

 An embedding is a `vector` (list) of floating point numbers.
 The distance between two vectors measures their relatedness.
 Small distances suggest high relatedness and large distances suggest low relatedness.